 Soldiers using the tunnels in modern day have reportedly heard whistling, digging and singing.
 The longest sections of tunnel, known as the Great North Road, which stretches almost the 1.5-mile length of the Rock has had numerous reports.

 Tunneling for military purposes has a long history in Gibraltar.
 The Great Siege Tunnels were hewn out of the Rock during the 1779-83 siege.
 However most of the work was undertaken in the Second World War and it is in this period of tunnel history in which dozens of soldiers died.
-Peter Jackson a retired Warrant Officer has told that he once took the daughter of a soldier, Lieutenant Corporal Lawrence Bolton, to lay flowers where he had died in a tunneling accident.
+Peter Jackson a retired Warrant Officer has told that he once took the daughter of a soldier, Lance Corporal Lawrence Bolton, to lay flowers where he had died in a tunneling accident.
 When WO Jackson next returned to the spot a few days later, his shirt was tugged from behind and he was jerked backwards by an invisible force.
 On leaving the tunnel he claims a woman he had never met told him that he had been followed by the ghost of Lieutenant Corporal Bolton.

 Other sightings near the entrance of the tunnels have also been reported such as a military man and his dog who are said to roam Fosse Way a WWII tunnel within the rock.
 Other sights have been claimed outside the entrance to the Northern Defense tunnels where the sound of two violins have reportedly also been heard.

 The Gibraltar National Museum in Bomb House lane is a key attraction on the rock.
 The site dates back to a 14th century Moorish bath house which forms part of the exhibit.

 During the 19th century before a museum existed it was difficult to keep any important local finds.
 This is how the first known adult Neanderthal skull which was found in Forbes Quarry in 1848, was sent to the Natural History Museum in London.